Human normal immunoglobulins - supply shortage

 Human normal immunoglobulins are used to treat a range of diseases.
 These include primary immunodeficiency disorders (PID), secondary immunodeficiencies (SID) and immunomodulatory diseases.

 There have been shortages of several medicines containing human normal immunoglobulins given by injection or infusion into a vein or under the skin.
 The causes of the shortages are multifactorial and include an unexpected increase in demand.
 These shortages affect medicines authorised across the EU/EEA as well as several medicines authorised at national level.
-They are expected to occur throughout 2024.
+They are expected to last until June 2026.

 The shortages are not related to a quality defect of the products or a safety issue.